konekoya/Bible/README.md

 - remeber progress of last reading
 - should we use JS testing tools?
 - should we offer another language option for the interface?
+- CSS linting is causing a lot of trobules ... maybe we should look for some other options available in Gulp?

 # Browser support
 All modern browsers and IE10+